 The multi-cloud environment enables enterprises to utilize multiple public clouds, private clouds, or even physical and virtual infrastructures.
 You can choose to host multiple components of your application on any provider that you may find suitable.
 Organizations opt for a multi-cloud strategy since all cloud providers have different features and offerings that one may want to utilize.
 This helps them avoid vendor lock-in and take advantage of cloud arbitrage.
 Hybrid basically means heterogeneous.
 Hybrid cloud differs in one significant way from multi-cloud computing; it includes private infrastructure, physical, virtual, or cloud, along with one or more public cloud services, most often working in conjunction to achieve desired business goals.

 In short, multi-cloud always incorporates more than one public or private cloud service, usually performing different functions.
-Hybrid cloud always incorporates a private component and is often managed as one entity.
+A hybrid cloud always incorporates a private component and is often managed as one entity.
 Multi-cloud may or may not have to include a private cloud component.
-But, if it does, it’s a different recipe.
+But if it does, it’s a different recipe.
 This recipe can be concluded as a hybrid multi-cloud strategy.

 A hybrid multi-cloud approach combines the heterogeneous nature of hybrid and multiple options of multi-cloud.
 No single system or technology is the right solution for every project.
 And this is the exact problem that hybrid multi-cloud addresses.
 It enables you to choose what makes sense for each component, task, and project that you tackle.
-It helps you maintain existing platforms to benefit from their rich heritage and at the same time integrate with new technologies and capabilities.
+It helps you maintain existing platforms to benefit from their rich heritage and, at the same time, integrate with new technologies and capabilities.
 To be precise, having a hybrid multi-cloud environment enables you to have the right platform for the right task.
-That being said, let’s see what are the benefits that the hybrid multi-cloud enables you with.
+That being said, let’s see what benefits the hybrid multi-cloud enables you.